-The current connection fee is $29,260 per acre-foot (AF) of estimated annual consumption.
-The installation charges and connection fees are reviewed periodically and are subject to change.
-The annual consumption for residential use is based on the area average of the neighborhood in which the unit(s) are to be built.
-All other uses, such as business, industrial, agricultural, or institutional, are based on consumption estimates formulated from information provided by the applicant.
+The annual consumption for residential use is based on the area average of the neighborhood where the unit(s) are to be built.
+All other uses, such as business, industrial, agricultural, or institutional uses, are based on consumption estimates done by the district or information provided by the applicant.

-The amount of water purchased at the time of application, based on consumption estimates, becomes the water entitlement for the property to be served.
-If, at a later date, we determine that actual consumption is exceeding the entitlement, additional connection fees will be assessed to increase the property's entitlement, or the consumption will have to be reduced to the level consistent with the existing entitlement.
+The amount of water purchased at the time of application, based on consumption estimates, becomes the water entitlement for the property.
+If we determine at a later date that actual consumption is exceeding the entitlement, additional connection fees will be assessed to increase the property's entitlement, or the consumption will have to be reduced to the level consistent with the existing entitlement.

-All water purchases are subject to the fees in effect at the time the purchase is made.
+All water purchases are subject to the fees in effect at the time of the purchase.
 Therefore, it is very important that the information requested by, and submitted to, the district be as accurate as possible.

 Additional Potential Costs to the Customer

-In addition to MMWD fees, a customer may incur other costs when installing a new water service or when increasing the size of an existing water meter:
+In addition to the fees, a customer may incur other costs when installing a new water service or when increasing the size of an existing water meter:

 Installation of a backflow prevention assembly: costs associated with purchasing/installing required backflow prevention device.